Qajar art

-Qajar art refers to the art, architecture, and art-forms of the Qajar dynasty of the late Persian Empire, which lasted from 1781 to 1925 in Iran (Persia).
+Qajar art was the architecture, paintings, and other art forms produced during the Qajar era, from 1781 to 1925, in Iran (Persia).

-The boom in artistic expression that occurred during the Qajar era was the fortunate side effect of the period of relative peace that accompanied the rule of Agha Muhammad Khan and his descendants.
-With his ascension, the bloody turmoil that had been the 18th century in Persia came to a close, and made it possible for the peacetime arts to again flourish.
+The boom in artistic expression that occurred during the Qajar era was a side effect of the period of relative peace that accompanied the rule of Agha Mohammad Khan and his descendants.
+With his ascension, the bloody turmoil of the 18th century came to a close and made it possible for peacetime arts to flourish in Iran.

-Qajar painting
+Painting

-Most notably, Qajar art is recognizable for its distinctive style of portraiture.
+Most notably, Qajar art is recognisable for its distinctive style of portraiture.

 Origins and influences

 The roots of traditional Qajar painting can be found in the style of painting that arose during the preceding Safavid empire.
-During this time, there was a great deal of European influence on Persian culture, especially in the arts of the royalty and noble classes.
+During this era, there was a considerable amount of European influence on Iranian culture, especially in the arts of the royal and aristocratic classes.
 European art was undergoing a period of realism and this can be seen in the depiction of objects especially by Qajar artists.
-The European influence is very well evidenced in the preeminent position and prestige of oil painting.
-While oil paintings had been par for the course during previous periods of Persian art, it was the influence of the European masters, like Rubens and Rembrandt, the true masters of oil portraiture, that raised it to the highest level.
+European influence is evident in the preeminent position and prestige of oil painting.
+While oil paintings had been par for the course during previous periods of Iranian art, it was the influence of the European masters of oil portraiture, like Rubens and Rembrandt, that raised it to the highest level.
 Heavy application of paint and dark, rich, saturated colors are elements of Qajar painting that owe their influences directly to the European style.